camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 - `orderBy`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
   - When sorting is performed only based in one attribute it is allowed to not use and document this query param up to WG decision, clearly indicating within `order` query param on which attribute the sorting is based.
-  - When sorting is perfomed based on several attributes, it is required the use of this query param.
+  - When sorting is perfomed based on several attributes, it is REQUIRED the use of this query param.
 - `order`: sorting can be done in ascendent or descentent order.
   - To specify which sort criteria, it is needed to use "asc" or "desc" as query value.
-  - Default value is agreed within the WG, as every API may have their own particularities/use cases.
+  - Default value is agreed within CAMARA Subproject, as every API may have their own particularities/use cases.
   - When sorting is perfomed based on several attributes, `order` logic is performed based on the first attribute indicated within `orderBy` query param.

-NOTE: Services must accept and use these parameters when sorting is supported.
-If a parameter is not supported, the service should return an error message.
+NOTE: Services MUST accept and use these parameters when sorting is supported.
+If a parameter is not supported, the service SHOULD return an error message.

 For example, The list of orders is retrieved, sorted by rating, reviews and name with descending criteria.